Leangsivsok/Aditi_Homework_2_advanced_javascript/README.md

 **How to run the project locally**

-- **Option A — Quick (no server):** Open `index.html` in a browser by double-clicking the file.
-Some features may require a server for correct MIME handling.
+- **Option A — VS Code Live Server extension:** Install and click "Go Live".
+-

 - **Option B — Recommended (local static server):**